‘General Hospital’ Weekly Spoilers: Michael & Sasha Sizzle, Stella May Be Hiding A Shocker, & Ryan Taunts Ava

 In saying that, many fans would guess that it’ll soon be revealed that Stella certainly does actually have a child out there somewhere.
 Some viewers have even speculated that she may somehow turn out to be Jordan’s biological mother, a development that would certainly cause a lot of drama.

-As Jordan was facing the crisis of needing a transplant, there were numerous references to her extended family and things seemed quite mysterious.
-It certainly would be a soapy twist to make Stella and Jordan related, but General Hospital spoilers tease that this storyline may be headed somewhere stunning and that would fit the bill.
+As Jordan was facing the crisis of needing a transplant, there were numerous references to her extended family, and things seemed quite mysterious.
+It certainly would be a soapy twist to make Stella and Jordan related, but General Hospital spoilers tease that this storyline may be headed somewhere stunning, and that would fit the bill.

 Another possible twist would be that perhaps Curtis is actually Stella’s son rather than her nephew.
-She may have hidden that due to being young, pregnant, and unmarried when she gave birth to him and placed him within the family while never telling him her true connection to him.
+She may have hidden that due to being young, pregnant, and unmarried when she gave birth to him and placed him within the family, while never telling him her true connection to him.

 Stella as a secret weapon?
 Maybe she'll be able to talk sense into Ryan where no one else could.